Gaëtan Wittebolle.

 1. Download Docker Desktop from docker.com/products/docker-desktop

-2. The installer will enable WSL 2 (Windows Subsystem for Linux) if needed, accept it
+2. The installer enables WSL 2 (Windows Subsystem for Linux) if needed, accept it

 3. Restart if asked, then launch Docker Desktop